54Mbps same city speed

 A VPN is absolutely essential in the UK.
 Why?

-Well, without a secure VPN, your Internet Service Provider (ISP) will be able to monitor and log everything you do online, and you’ll be subject to the UK’s intrusive Snoopers’ Charter.
+Without a secure VPN, your Internet Service Provider (ISP) will be able to monitor and log everything you do online, and you’ll be subject to the UK’s very intrusive Snoopers’ Charter.

 A VPN will keep your personal information safe and your privacy intact, but is a free VPN just as secure as a paid one?